LuisBoto/SlideKeyboard/README.md

 Android custom keyboard featuring a swipe input method, now with emoji support :heart:!

+This keyboard is inspired by [SlideTypeKeyboard](https://github.com/LatinSuD/slidetypekeyboard), a legacy Android implementation using the same key layout.

 ## Compact layout

 Each key holds up to 4 different characters, which are inputted by swiping in the corresponding direction.